 - We have built strong, enduring relationships with a broad network of more than 600 top corporations that know the quality of our graduates.
 This network continues to expand to reflect emerging growth industries and students’ interests.

-- Webinar series and career management workshops on topics such as self-assessment, networking and interviewing.
+- Career management workshops on topics such as self-assessment, networking and interviewing.

 - Web-based self-assessment tools to assess your interests, values, talents, activities, and environments that motivate you.

 - Career development programming on topics such as investigating industries and job functions, leveraging social media and developing a personalized marketing message.

 - Career advisers who can provide coaching tailored to your needs, including reviewing career goals and choices, cover letters, resumes, LinkedIn, and conducting mock interviews.

 - Preparing for job interviews and negotiating offers.